Effective bounds for the number of MMP-series of a smooth threefold: Preliminary Results

-For the definitions of divisorial contraction, flip and flop we refer to \cite[Proposition 2.5]{KM98} ,\cite[Definition 6.10]{KM98}.
-We just recall that under a divisorial contraction $f \colon X \dashrightarrow X'$ the Picard number drops by one, i.e $\rho(X') = \rho(X) - 1$; if $f$ is a flip instead, the Picard number is stable: $\rho(X') = \rho(X)$.
+For the definitions of divisorial contraction and flop we refer to \cite[Proposition 2.5, Definition 6.10]{KM98}.
+We just recall that under a divisorial contraction $f \colon X \dashrightarrow X'$ the Picard number drops by one, i.e. $\rho(X') = \rho(X) - 1$.
+If $f$ is a flip instead, the Picard number does not change, i.e $\rho(X') = \rho(X)$.